KaranSingh36752/Trawell-Web/README.md

 ## CHATS

-i want to build the apps for this work and app dev will build with it
+i want to build the apps for this work and app dev will build with

-dafewfwredsaaaaaasddddddddddddddddddddddsadsadewqfrgtryjheutjyunhgnbvbvcxvfdsvreq
-brain ded ho gyuahain

-some more changes can be done
-s cxnsjeq chneqksm djedknnnnnnnnnnnnnnnnnnnskjawoioaISKOLKSLDMSD

-looking for the updates

-hfxdzsfffffffffffdx fgctyrewqewredrfgbhnjmopmkkkjhvcxzaqwsexdfcv bnn byuihjn can i get some updates